paluh/purescript-generic-read-example/README.md

         else Nothing
 ```

-I'm leaving this simple example as it can help you grasp basic idea behind `purescript-generics`.
+I'm leaving this simple example here as it can help you grasp basic idea behind `purescript-generics`.

 You can find full example in [src/Main.purs](src/Main.purs).